codefresh-io/docs.codefresh.io/_docs/installation/installation-options.md

 ## Codefresh SaaS platform architecture

-The diagram shows a high-level architecture for Codefresh SaaS deployment and its core components.
+The diagram shows the high-level architecture for Codefresh SaaS deployment and its core components.

 {% include